 “The next morning, the people regarded the fearful ravages of the fire with consternation, when a cart loaded with dresses that had escaped the flames passed the square before the palace.
 A fellow who was in it thought proper to place a helmet, which he found hear him, on his head, and throw a royal mantle over his shoulders.
 Erect in his car, like a conqueror making his public entry, he soon drew the attention of the people; whose sorrow immediately changed into peals of laughter. … In a few days, they were dressed in flame coloured robes, named after the conflagration feu d’Opera.”

 Several days later, King Louis XV ordered a provisional Opera House be constructed.
 He also ordered the actors and actresses not to leave Paris.
 In addition, many projects were suggested for a new Opera House.
-Some people wanted the new Opera House located at the Place du Carrousel and others at the Louvre, but the Duke of Orleans, who owned the Palais-Royal, wanted the Opera House to remain at the Palais-Royal.
+Some people wanted the new Opera House located at the Place du Carrousel, essentially the yard in front the Tuileries Palace and the spot where the Royal Family met to escape France in what became known as the “Flight to Varennes.”
+Others voted the new opera location be at the Louvre, but Louis Philippe I, Duke of Orleans, who owned the Palais-Royal, wanted the Opera House to remain at the Palais-Royal.

 - Shaw, Eyre Massey, Fires in Theatres, 1876, 29-30